Here are some outdoor artificial flower decorating ideas you can

 For some dramatic accents for pool and patio, my friend purchased some large plastic tubs or urns and a mix-and-match selection of silk flowers, plants and foliage.

 Now, it's very important to place a minimum of 6 bricks or large heavy stones in the bottom of these tubs to keep them in place, because windy days will come along and try to carry your container gardens away.
-So you should have bricks on the bottom, then several layers of styrofoam, and perhaps a covering of river rocks or gravel on top, after all artificial elements are in place.
+So you should have bricks on the bottom, then several layers of styrofoam, and perhaps a covering of river rocks or gravel on top, after all the artificial elements are in place.

 Up on the porch, we filled a container with about one dozen silk Tiger Lily stems and some hanging artificial greenery.